FAQ: Quantcast Data

 • Average pages/Unique Visitor: The average number of pages viewed by a Unique Visitor.
 Repeated views of a single page are counted.

-Session and Page metrics will count any page that is tagged by the Q pixel; it doesn't have to be an explicitly defined event.
+Session and Page metrics will count any page tagged with the Live Tag; it doesn't have to be an explicitly defined event.
 This is different from how the Site Visit metric is tallied.
-In that case, the configuration of your ad set dictates the set of site events that will be included.
+In that case, the configuration of your ad set determines which site events are included.

 Can Quantcast provide client log-level data?

-Yes, we provide log-level reporting on a per-client basis.
+Yes, we provide per-client log-level reporting.
 The request is evaluated on a per-customer basis and requires a data agreement with legal to be signed before the log-level data is shared.

-Certain data points are not available at a log level, as Quantcast has an obligation to safeguard personal data according to our privacy policy and all privacy regulations in the jurisdictions where we do business.
+Certain data points are not available at the log level, as Quantcast has an obligation to safeguard personal data in accordance with our privacy policy and all applicable privacy regulations in the jurisdictions where we operate.
 For these data points (e.g., demographics), we share aggregate reporting data with a minimum cohort size (e.g., 50) to avoid sharing data that might reasonably enable someone to re-identify an individual from the aggregate data that we do report.

 Why don't my spending totals in the UI match the detailed site breakdown report?

 When reporting on spend per website, Quantcast rounds each site's total spend to the nearest whole cent or pence.
-When this rounding process occurs over the hundreds of sites upon which we deliver impressions, the total accumulated rounding error can add up to a small but visible amount, typically no more than a few cents.
-Values are not rounded during billing until the final invoice is generated, and this error will not be introduced.
+When this rounding process occurs across the hundreds of sites where we deliver impressions, the total accumulated rounding error can add up to a small but visible amount, typically no more than a few cents.
+Values are not rounded during billing until the final invoice is generated, so this error will not occur.

 Why do my spend and impressions change slightly from week to week?

 While most impressions and associated spend are recorded immediately, a few impressions may not be recorded until hours later due to circumstances beyond our control.
-Though we report on these delayed impressions, we will not bill on spend resulting from these impressions over the configured budget.
+Though we report on these delayed impressions, we will not bill for spend resulting from them over the configured budget.

 How often is the reporting refreshed?

 Once a campaign is live, campaign reporting will appear on the campaigns screen within 1-2 hours.
 The Report Builder will show data within 24 hours of the campaign launch.
 After that initial period, reporting in the Report Builder refreshes every 18 hours.
-To see when the data was last updated, you can see the time stamp in Report Builder to understand when the data was 'last updated," which means up to what time the data is available.
+To see when the data was last updated, use the timestamp in Report Builder to see when the data was 'last updated,' which means up to what time the data is available.

 Insights Lab updates weekly (Monday).